wookiisky/open-undo-closed-tab/README.md

 2. **Restore Tabs**
    - Click any item in the list to restore that tab
-   - Optionally remove from list after restore (configure in settings)
+   - Restored tabs are automatically removed from the history list

 3. **Search Function**
    - Enter keywords in the top search box